vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_vcsa.md

 - You deployed the vSphere Integrated Containers plug-ins with vSphere Integrated Containers 1.1.x.
 For information about installing the plug-ins for the first time, see [Install the Client Plug-Ins on a vCenter Server Appliance](plugins_vcsa.md).
 - You upgraded an existing vSphere Integrated Containers 1.2.x appliance to a newer 1.2.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).
 - Go to the vCenter Server Appliance Management Interface (VAMI) at https://<i>vcsa_address</i>:5480, click **Access**, and make sure that Bash Shell is enabled.
+- The system on which you run the script is running `awk`.

 **Procedure**